 While working at heights is sometimes required, it can be dangerous so it’s vital that appropriate safety measures are taken.
-According to Workplace Safety & Insurance Board statistics, roughly one in six lost-time injuries are the result of falls.
 Construction makes up 8 per cent of the Ontario workforce, and has the highest number of workers killed on the job.

 Newfoundland and Labrador and Ontario have already made safety training by an approved provider and protective equipment mandatory for all construction staff who work at heights of more than three meters.
 Even if the province or territory where your business operates doesn’t require employees to be trained, it’s most definitely worthwhile to implement additional safety measures and policies on your job site.